HilltopMeditator/cs1010e_t05_2526/w06 recursion/recursion_writeups.md

 ...rephrase this to...

-> For each permutation, take out an element:\
+> For each permutation, take out an element:<br>
-... then take out another element\
+... then take out another element<br>
-... then take out another element\
+... then take out another element<br>
 ... (repeated until n times)

 See a recursive part yet?
 I'll make it clearer:

-> For each permutation, take out an element:\
+> For each permutation, take out an element:<br>
-... then take out another element...\
+... then take out another element...<br>
 (From this point on, each possible way to take out _n-1_ elements is itself a permutation.)

 </div>